Lanyon Place railway station

 Belfast Lanyon Place (formerly Belfast Central) is a railway station serving the city of Belfast in Northern Ireland.
-Located on Bridge Street in the Laganside area of central Belfast, it is one of four stations in the city centre, the others being Great Victoria Street, City Hospital and Botanic.
-Lanyon Place is the northern terminus of the cross-border Enterprise service to Dublin Connolly.
-It is also served by Northern Ireland Railways, which operates routes to other locations in Northern Ireland, including Derry, Bangor, Portadown and Larne.
+Located on East Bridge Street in the Laganside area of central Belfast, it is one of four stations in the city centre, the others being City Hospital, Botanic, and Belfast Grand Central.

+The station serves Northern Ireland Railways routes to Derry, Bangor and Larne.
+Until 2024, Lanyon Place was also the northern terminus of the cross-border Enterprise service to Dublin Connolly, jointly run with Iarnród Éireann.

 Description

 There are two island platforms at Lanyon Place, each serving two tracks, capable of accommodating trains up to nine coaches long on each side.
 Platform 1 is usually only used at peak hours, as well as for special services run by the Railway Preservation Society of Ireland.
-Platform 2 is the Enterprise platform.
-Platform 3 is the 'southbound platform', normally used for trains to Great Victoria Street, Portadown, Lisburn and Newry, with Platform 4 being the 'northbound platform' for trains along the Derry, Larne and Bangor lines.
+Platform 2 was the Enterprise platform.
+Platform 3 is the 'southbound platform', normally used for trains to Botanic, City Hospital and Belfast Grand Central with Platform 4 being the 'northbound platform' for trains along the Derry, Larne and Bangor lines.

-Regular services also operate between Lanyon Place and the city's other main station, Great Victoria Street which is located nearer Belfast's city centre.

 2.6 million people used the station in 2017.

 History

 The station was opened as "Belfast Central" on Monday 26 April 1976, despite it being located further from Belfast city centre than Great Victoria Street station.
 The first station manager was Mr John Johnston.
+Great Victoria Street and Queen's Quay stations were closed upon the opening of Belfast Central (a new station was built at Great Victoria Street and opened in 1995).

 By the 1990s, it became clear that the station's facilities were in need of upgrading.
 A major refurbishment programme started in 2000 and was completed in 2003.

 In February 2018, Translink announced that Belfast Central would undergo a face-lift.
-This would see the entrance hall and East Bridge Street façade completely redesigned, with the removal of the Troubles-era blast wall.
+This would see the entrance hall and East Bridge Street façade completely redesigned, with the removal of a blast wall from The Troubles era.
 Inside, the ticket hall would be rebuilt and new retail and dining facilities provided.
 A Belfast Bikes dock will also be included in the redesigned station.

 As part of the redesign, Belfast Central was renamed Lanyon Place on 1 September 2018.
 This is despite the fact that, strictly speaking, the station is not located there but on East Bridge Street.